 - By beginning to be honest with myself about what really happened to us We had to lose our pride and admit that we had been led down a deceptive path. –And we had to admit that “we” choose to walk that path for a season in our lives.
 We had helped build and served in leadership in an abusive church.
 There was a time where “we” were a part of the problem; we had to “admit that” to ourselves and repent of “our” sin before we could fully escape and begin to heal.

 - By wanting to be healthy and whole Over time, we began to realize that we were not spiritually or emotionally healthy.
 We were not “whole.”
 I would not have used those exact words seven years ago, but deep in my heart I knew something was wrong.
 As I began to wrap my head around and “unpack” that unpleasant truth, I realized that we needed to distance ourselves from unhealthy relationships and unhealthy people -especially those unhealthy people who thought they were healthy (those are the most dangerous.)
 I wanted to be “whole,” I wanted my wife to be “whole” and I wanted my children to be “whole” -or at least give them every opportunity to grow up to be “whole.”
-And “wholeness” was not being modeled in our abusive church.
+“Wholeness” was not being modeled in our abusive church.
 Despite the state of the art facilities, the appetizing children’s and youth programs, the produced worship experience, the very entertaining preaching and the large crowd that came to observe the Sunday event that we called “church,” I was left wanting something more, something that could not be found anywhere within those characteristics alone.
-So, I led myself and my family down a new path to find it.